 The programme duration is four years.
 All students study 180 credits of postgraduate technical and business courses (SCQF Level 11 NQF/QCF Level 7).
 Normal entry is in September, with core technical courses delivered in two 60-credit residential blocks, the first from September to December at the University of St Andrews and the second from January to May at the University of Strathclyde and Heriot-Watt.
 Each block comprises a set of mandatory courses, but elective modules are available from our partner universities.

 Selected courses are available in distance-learning format, allowing company employees to pursue an EngD without spending a large amount of time away from the company.

-Students progress to their research project in June, with EngD projects located at the company’s site and PhD projects being based in one of our six university partners.
+Students progress to their research project in June, with EngD projects located at the company’s site and PhD projects based at one of our six university partners.

 The remaining taught courses are business-oriented and are delivered by the Edinburgh Business School at Heriot-Watt University in intensive blocks.
 These courses run in years two and three.